kodify/technicaltest/README.md

 we included this part on the test.
 On the Home page, the blog posts (or similar) are shown in a single column, one on top of the other.
 We require you to do the required changes to have that list on two columns.

-On the file two-columns.txt at the root of the project you will find the definition of the story.
+On the file feature-two-columns.txt at the root of the project you will find the definition of the story.

 2) This blog is that simple that we forgot to include the hability do comment on